harrysarson/signaloid-aerofoil/README.md

 ### Pitot-static readings

-Each pitot-static reading gives a height difference ` Δh_`, I calculated `v_i` from the height difference as follows
+Each pitot-static reading gives a height difference `Δh_i`, I calculated `v_i` from the height difference as follows

     v_i ** 2 = 2 * 𝜌_w * g * Δh_i * K / 𝜌_f;

-where `𝜌_w` is the density of the fluid in the pitot-static tube, g is the accelatation due to gravity and `K` is a factor to adjust for the angle of the pitot-static tube.
+where `𝜌_w` is the density of the fluid in the pitot-static tube, `g` is the acceleration due to gravity and `K` is a factor to adjust for the angle of the pitot-static tube.
 In our case `K = 0.2`.

 ### Lift